nteetor/yonder/docs/content/registermodal.md

 ---
-name: closeModal
+name: registerModal
 title: Modal dialogs
 description: |-
   Modals are a flexible alert window, which disable interaction with the page behind them.
 Modals may include inputs or buttons or simply text.
+To use one or more modals you must first register the modal from the server with `registerModal()`.
+This will assocaite the modal with an id at which point the rest of your application's server may hide or show the modal with `showModal()` and `hideModal()`, respectively, by referring to this id.
 parameters:
 - name: title
   description: |-